About the Canadian Polar Commission

 He is very active at the community level.
 He is the current Chair of the Board of Directors of the Ontario Research and Innovation Optical Network (ORION), Ontario's ultra high-speed fibre optic network, a member of the board of Computers for Schools (Ontario), a member of the Citizenship and Immigration Canada-Francophone Minority Communities Steering Committee, the Joint Commission of the Consortium national de formation en santé et de Société en français, and the Association of Montfort Hospital.
 He is a past Chair of the Board of Directors of World University Service of Canada.

-Dr. John Nightingale was appointed to the Canadian Polar Commission's Board of Directors in November 2010.
+Dr. John Nightingale was appointed to the Canadian Polar Commission's Board of Directors in November 2010 and reappointed in December 2012.
 A professional biologist (marine biology), Dr. Nightingale is the President and CEO of the Vancouver Aquarium Marine Science Centre, where he has worked for the past 17 years.
 He has a BA in Biology from Eastern Oregon State College, an M.S. in Fisheries Biology from the University of Washington and a PhD in Physiology from the University of Washington.

 Dr. Nightingale's current areas of focus include, new forms of public communications and engagement, Canada's Arctic, and sustainable aquaculture.
 For the past 25 years he has taken a leadership role promoting awareness of biology and conservation through innovative public education programs.
 This passion for engaging the public has led to the implementation of new communications technologies and other programs at the Vancouver Aquarium in order to expand their outreach.